Modern Wood Pests Part II – Processing the Pine Beetle Legacy

 Waste sawdust is sucked up at collection points throughout a processing plant.
 Then, it is compacted into revenue-producing products, such as fuel pucks and fireplace logs.
 However, these are plant-wide systems which can cost several million dollars.

 Denmark has deployed waste incineration for a century.
 Initially, the nation engaged the process to reduce landfill.
 However, Denmark incinerates its waste for energy purposes.
 Today, companies that incinerate waste from their own areas receive preferential rights to sell the resulting energy [iv].

 Mountain pine beetles can be transported in infected wood.
 And more alarmingly, a mountain pine beetle can fly.

 Researchers at the University of Northern BC (UNBC) explain that new adult beetles emerge from under pine bark and fly when average highs reach 20 degrees (C.; 68 degrees F.) over three days.
 In BC, peak flight time occurs in the last half of July each year [v].
 Convection, a common fair-weather occurrence during that time in BC, “…may carry some beetles above the forest canopy to be passively transported over long distances by the mean wind within the atmospheric boundary layer [vi].
 In fact, local pilots anecdotally reported mountain pine beetle sightings at 1500m (4921 feet) above the BC forest [vii].

 The future role of the mountain pine beetle in modern forestry is articulated in UNBC’s research conclusion:

-With the extent of infestation and the amount of pine-beetle affected pinewood lumber being processed, moisture content monitoring is even more critical to sawmill safety.
+With the extent of the infestation and the amount of pine-beetle affected pinewood lumber being processed, MC monitoring is even more critical to sawmill safety.

 “What is the Mountain Pine Beetle?
 A Primer for Teachers & Students” Parks Canada: The Government of Canada.